-Spider plants (Chlorophytum comosum) have long been popular because they’re so easy to grow (both indoors and outdoors).
+Spider plants (Chlorophytum comosum) have long been popular because they’re so easy to keep going (both inside and outdoors).
 If you’re looking for a lush, fast growing houseplant that’s fuss-free, this one’s for you.
 Here are a few tips to get you started…

 Appearance: Green leaves with either a white or yellow (or cream) central strip or along the outside edges (it can also have ones that are all green).
 It looks similar to thick, wild grass and there are several different varieties found that have different features: leaves that curl, are very short or very long.

 Watering: They like an evenly moist but well draining soil, allow the top of the soil to dry between watering.
 Slow down watering a bit during the winter months.
 It doesn’t care for fluoride usually found in tap water (the common cause for brown leaf tips).
 Use distilled water or water that has sat for at least 24 hours.
 If you have an aquarium, it thrives on that water.

 Humidity: It will grow heartily in both humid and dry air but let it sit in the bathroom for a day or two once in awhile so it can get a nice dose of a humid environment–your plant will love you for it.
 You could also occasionally mist the leaves with distilled water using a spray bottle.

 Growing Tip: Rotate it occasionally so it will grow evenly rather than lopsided.

 Lighting: They’re happy in both full sun and shade but if plantlets fail to develop it’s likely because they’re not getting enough light or too much light.
 An ideal location would be somewhere it will receive lots of natural light but not in direct sun.